Police Personnel Complaints and Misconduct

 To file a PIA request with the Police Department, follow the instructions for how to make a PIA request provided by the Baltimore County Office of Law.
 Use the custodian information listed for the Police Department.

-- Complaints are forwarded for investigation by IAS to the appropriate command.
-IAS monitors all investigations.
+- Complaints are forwarded for investigation by IAD to the appropriate command.
+IAD monitors all investigations.

 - If a crime has been alleged, BCoPD contacts the Baltimore County State's Attorney.
 The State's Attorney determines if criminal charges should be filed.